Parylene C Datasheet (PDF Download) – Properties Explained

 Watch Dr. Clancy’s webinar on proven methods of corrosion resistance

 HZO is a Parylene services provider focusing on driving down associated costs and increasing coating efficiency for Parylene’s solvent free deposition method.
-We have built proprietary cubed chambers that can house more substrates than any other Parylene company.
+We have built proprietary cubed Parylene chambers that can house more substrates than any other Parylene company.
 Our chambers are large in size, but the cubed shape allows for high loading density, increasing throughput, and scaling for high-volume applications.

-We have also built equipment to automate masking and demasking to cut costs, save on labor, and decrease the risk of quality issues that may ensue due to manually doing these processes.
+We have also built equipment to automate Parylene masking and demasking to cut costs, save on labor, and decrease the risk of quality issues due to manually doing these processes.

 Discover how HZO can protect your product